20101301-Alina-Hasan/Parallel-HyperLogLog/Parallel HyperLogLog For Scalable Cardinality Estimation.md

 To investigate the runtime efficiency of HLL under different levels of parallelism, we applied multiprocessing using varying numbers of processes (1, 2, 4, 6, 8).
 The aim was to determine the optimal number of processes that minimizes execution time while estimating cardinalities across all selected columns.

-**Figure 1** plots the average time taken versus the number of processes.
+**Figure 1** illustrates the average processing time (in seconds) to compute HLL cardinalities across all selected columns, plotted against the number of parallel processes.
 Surprisingly, the results demonstrate a non-linear relationship.
 While the execution time decreases when increasing from 1 to 4 processes (12.17s to 10.75s), further increases in parallelism lead to increased execution times, peaking at 13.32s with 6 processes.

 This overhead is likely due to the cost of process creation and data partitioning outweighing the benefit of parallel computation when the data size per process becomes too small.
 The best trade-off between parallel speed and overhead was observed with 4 processes, making it a practical choice for mid-sized datasets.